 Consultation is a mechanism for engagement.
-It enables proponents to work directly with Indigenous peoples and local communities.
-Consultation can include interviews, workshops and meetings in which group discussions can help potentially affected Indigenous peoples and local communities understand what is being proposed or planned.
+It enables proponents to work directly with Indigenous Peoples and local communities.
+Consultation can include interviews, workshops and meetings in which group discussions can help potentially affected Indigenous Peoples and local communities understand what is being proposed or planned.
 They can assist in identifying and balancing competing claims, interests and motivations.
+However, consultation is a part of engagement.
+Engagement is a process that goes both ways and requires the co-development of activities.